ghartman1620/hlmt-utility-based-ai-decisionmaking/README.md

-This is a final project for Computational Media 146, Game AI, instructors Daniel Shapiro and Nick Junius.
+This is a final project for Computational Media 146, Game AI, instructor: Daniel Shapiro, TA: Nick Junius.

+Check out a web demo at https://ghartman1620.github.io/hlmt-utility-based-ai-decisionmaking/

+For response curve visualizations for use in developing software using the system, check out https://ghartman1620.github.io/quick-response-curves/.

 Authors:
 Gabe Hartman (ghartman@ucsc.edu, https://github.com/ghartman1620)